-This near miss will make the top 20 list of closes approached asteroids that have ever been observed.
-NASA had announced on Twitter on Thursday that the asteroid would safely pass Earth on January 27th.
+This near miss will make the top 20 list of closest approached asteroids that have ever been observed.
+NASA announced on Twitter on Thursday that the asteroid would safely pass Earth on January 27th.

 The distance is about a sixth of the one separating Earth from the Moon, and in the past year, there have been some 30 objects that were observed within the orbit of the Moon.
 The asteroid itself is on the radar, but NASA can only predict its path for a couple of days into the future.
 If it was maintained on radar, the path could be detected in advance for decades.

 The object is so small that even if it hits Earth during its next passage, it won’t survive entry into the Earth’s atmosphere in one piece.
 All that will remain are a few fist and football-sized rocks that come to the ground as meteorites.